nickangtc/nickang-blog-gatsby/content/blog/2017-09-10-macbook-slow-after-upgrading-to-macos-sierra/index.md

 5. Re-add your Google email account (I re-added and the problem didn't reappear)

 It may be a bug in the new macOS, I'm not sure.
 But I'm glad it solved the problem.
 Hope it does the same for you if you're in a similar situation!

+**Update 16.06.2021**: I encountered this problem again, this time after upgrading to macOS Big Sur 11.4.
+I suspected the root cause might have been the same and applied the solution described above, and it once again resolved the problem for me.